MicrosoftDocs/memdocs/memdocs/analytics/advanced-endpoint-analytics.md

 > [!NOTE]
 > This capability is available as an Intune add-on.
 For more information, see [Intune add-ons](/mem/intune/fundamentals/intune-add-ons).

 Microsoft Intune Advanced Analytics provides comprehensive visibility of the end-user experience in your organization and optimizes it with data driven insights.
-With Intune Advanced Analytics, your organization can proactively detect and resolve endpoint issues, streamline troubleshooting process, and improve your user’s technology experience.
+With Intune Advanced Analytics, your organization can proactively detect and resolve endpoint issues, streamline troubleshooting process, and improve your users' technology experience.

 The Microsoft Intune Suite includes features for Advanced Analytics, such as: